HL7/smart-app-launch/input/pages/brands.md

 ### Introduction

-This specification provides a standardized method for Electronic Health Record (EHR) systems to publish Fast Healthcare Interoperability Resources (FHIR) endpoints and associated branding information, in order to create a seamless user experience when connecting patients to their health records through various applications.
-The specification focuses on the concept of "Patient-access Brands," where apps display a collection of recognizable cards or tiles that represent different healthcare providers, payers, or organizations offering patient access through their FHIR endpoints.
+This specification provides a standardized method for Electronic Health Record (EHR) systems to publish Fast Healthcare Interoperability Resources (FHIR) endpoints and associated branding information to create a seamless user experience connecting patients to their health records through various applications.
+The specification focuses on the concept of "Patient-access Brands," where apps display recognizable cards or tiles representing different healthcare providers, payers, or organizations offering patient access through their FHIR endpoints.

-The specification outlines the process for API providers to publish Brands associated with their FHIR endpoints, and for apps to collect and present these Brands to users.
-Each Brand includes essential information such as the organization's name, logo, and patient access details, which can be displayed within an app's user interface.
-Additionally, the specification addresses the relationship between Brands and endpoints, supporting cases where an endpoint publishes one or multiple Brands, or where multiple endpoints publish the same Brand.
-It also provides guidance on caching, CORS, and FHIR profiles for Endpoint,Organization, and Bundle resources.
+The specification defines FHIR profiles for Endpoint, Organization, and Bundle resources.
+It outlines the process for API providers to publish Brands associated with their FHIR endpoints and for apps to collect and present these Brands to users.
+Each Brand includes essential information such as the organization's name, logo, and patient access details, which apps can display in their user interface.
+Additionally, the specification addresses the relationship between Brands and endpoints, supporting cases where an endpoint publishes one or multiple Brands or where multiple endpoints publish the same Brand.
+It also provides guidance on caching and CORS.

-By following this specification, EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services.
+EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.

 ### Brands and Endpoints

-#### Definition of Brands and Endpoints in the context of the specification
+#### Definition Of Brands And Endpoints In The Context Of The Specification

 The Patient-access Brands API describe a model UX where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
-App developers are not expected to follow this model precisely; the model exists to keep our design grounded/tangible and to give us a shared vocabulary.
+App developers are not expected to follow this model precisely; the model exists to keep the design grounded/tangible and establish a shared vocabulary.

-The design goals of this model are:
+Design goals:
 - EHRs publish FHIR endpoints, meeting ONC requirements
 - Providers publish Brand details (name, logo, etc.) that patients will recognize
 - Apps display Brands to create a “connect to my health records” UX

 ##### Patient-Access Brand Bundle Examples

-[Patient-Access Brand Examples](example-brands.html) shows complete examples representing:
+The [Patient-Access Brand Examples](example-brands.html) illustrate the model for:

 * A Lab with thousands of locations nationwide
 * Regional health system with independently branded affiliated practices sharing a portal
 * Cancer center affiliated with one provider's portal for adult patients and another provider's portal for pediatric patients

+##### Demonstration Brand Editor

+The [SMART Patient Access: Brand Editor](https://brand-editor.argo.run/) is a demonstration brand editor with FHIR export that showcasing the capabilities of the API through a user interface.
+It allows users to edit and preview branding configurations for an example SMART on FHIR app.

-#### Guidelines for API providers to publish Brands associated with their FHIR endpoints
+#### Guidelines For API Providers Publishing Brands Associated With Their FHIR Endpoints

 A healthcare provider, payer, or other organization exposing a FHIR patient access API can **decide which and how many brands to publish**  with their FHIR endpoints.
 Each Brand includes data describing the organization offering patient access (e.g., organization name and logo) together with details about their patient access offering (e.g., name and description of their patient portal) in terms that patients should recognize.